Fresh Fruit and Vegetable Program

 - Share the items served through with parents via social media using this template

 - Promote FFVP selections on video announcements using this template

-- Share this toolkit with your FFVP site coordinator, administrator, or wellness team and schedule a meeting to explore resources together!
+- Share this webpage with your FFVP site coordinator, administrator, or wellness team.
+Schedule a meeting to explore resources together!

 - Contact the Maryland SNAP-Ed educator for your county to discuss a partnership with FFVP schools.